Santiago Metro: Extensions to Las Condes and Maipú

+Line 2 and 3 extensions

 On May 26, 2016, Metro announced the extension of Lines 2 and 3, adding 8.9 kilometers and 7 new stations to the Metro network.
 Both extensions are expected to begin operations during the second half of 2021.
 The extension of Line 2 to the south will add 5.1 kilometers and 4 new stations connecting the current terminal station in La Cisterna with San Bernardo locality.
 The new terminal station will be located next to a hospital called Hospital El Pino in San Bernardo.
 Meanwhile, the extension of Line 3 to the west will add 3.8 kilometers and 3 new stations to the Metro network, connecting future station Los Libertadores with Quilicura.

 On November 2, 2017, Line 6 was inaugurated from Cerrillos to Los Leones adding 10 new stations.
 This new line does not have staffed ticket offices; instead there are automatic machines for ticket sales and loading money onto bip! cards.
 It has platform-edge doors to protect passengers, and traction power is supplied by overhead line equipment, not by conductor rails as on the other lines.
 It has new entrance and exit turnstiles at stations.
 The trains on Line 6 only have steel wheels, and are driverless.